hadily/bezbez-app/README.md

 1. **Setting up the Virtual Environment:**
 // The virtual enviroment is set for depedencies and versions of the project to be isolated from the rest //

    - Change directory to the server folder: `$ cd server`
    - Install virtualenv if not already installed: `$ pip install virtualenv`
    - Create a virtual environment  ` $ virtualenv venv`
    - Activate the virtual environment: `$ source venv/Scripts/activate`
    - Installing requirements.txt : `$ pip install -r requirements.txt`
+   - create a `.gitignore ` file under `BEZBEZ-APP` and include in the .gitignore the venv the folder

    - From now on any modification on the server should be done after activating the venv

 2. **Setting up the MySQL Server:**